 AYU means LIFE & VEDA menas KNOWLEDGE

-Now, Globalised and modernised practices derived from Ayurveda traditions offer a comprehensive treatment for various kind of ailments.
+Now, Globalized and modernized practices derived from Ayurveda traditions offer a comprehensive treatment for various kind of ailments.

 Herbs are used in Ayurveda to bring balance to the doshas, and it helps to minimise or completely eradicate the disease.